 Too Long; Didn't ReadThe XKCD comic, which everyone who does anything with technology ought to read, explains PGP digital signatures this way.

 You have to actually validate the digital signature, not just check that it's present to be certain.
 But really, if the signature is there, odds are good that it will validate, and if you have any doubts, you can validate and be sure.
 How?
-See Using Encrypted Email.
+Probably your email client will do it for you.
+For details, see Using Encrypted Email.

 Copyright © 2014 by Bob Brown